ScienceOfComputerProgramming/SCICO-D-23-00335/runexperiment.md

    * `traces`: if you want to re-run the test suites, the produced emotion traces will be placed in this folder.
    * `iv4xrDemo`: containing the System under Test executable.

+## Hardware Requirment

+Experiments were run on a machine with the following specifiacrtion:
+  * 8th generation Intel Core i7 processor
+  * 32 GB RAM
+  * 1.8 GHz CPU
+We recommend to use at least:
+  * Intel Core i5
+  * 8 GB Ram.

 ## Steps to take in the FASE 2022 VM

 This assumes you have the VM already installed.
 Else, you can get it from here: https://zenodo.org/record/7446277#.Y7Q2Z-zMJTY